jhustata/book/_sources/chapter8.md

 . di `""Strings!""'
 "Strings!"

-. di `"Every heard of the "Love the Game" clause in Michael Jordans contract? "' Every heard of the "Love the Game" clause in Michael Jordans contract?
+. di `"Ever heard of the "Love the Game" clause in Michael Jordans contract? "' Ever heard of the "Love the Game" clause in Michael Jordans contract?

 ```